Harald Turner: Nazi party and SS career

 Turner suggested that all Serbian Jews be deported to Romania or the General Government.
 SS-Obersturmbannführer Adolf Eichmann, head of the RSHA sub-department that handled Jewish affairs and evacuations, sent a reply indicating that those places could not even take all the German Jews, and he proposed that Turner focus on killing the Serbian Jews by shooting them.
 Soon after Turner received this response, he began the rapid and ruthless massacre of Serbian Jews and Roma.
 In an order dated 26 October 1941, Turner wrote that Jews and Roma represented a threat to public order and security, the more so as the Jewish intelligentsia had caused the war and had to be destroyed.
 Turner alleged, without evidence, that Roma men were working with the Jews in partisan warfare and were responsible for many atrocities, and several thousands were killed.
 Just six months later, on 11 April 1942, he reported to Karl Wolff, chief of the Personal Staff Reichsführer-SS, about the murders that were carried out:

 Already some months ago, I shot dead all the Jews I could get my hands on in this area, concentrated all the Jewish women and children in a camp and with the help of the SD got my hands on a "delousing van", that in about 14 days to 4 weeks will have brought about the definitive clearing out of the camp …

-By the beginning of May 1942, all 7,500 inmates of the Sajmište concentration camp, mostly Jewish women and children, had been killed by the gas van.
+By the beginning of May 1942, approximately 7,500 to 8,000 inmates of the Sajmište concentration camp, mostly Jewish women and children, had been killed by the gas van.
 On August 29 of the same year, during a presentation given to Generaloberst Alexander Löhr, the Wehrmacht Commander-in-Chief Southeast, he boasted: "Serbia is the only country that has solved the Jewish question and the Gypsy question".

 In April 1942, Turner was losing the support of higher ups in the Third Reich for his policies, which resulted in his organizing visits to various parts of Serbia to secure the support of local administrators.
 Turner realized that his ideas in Serbia could not be easily achieved because of the opposition of August Meyszner, the recently appointed Higher SS and Police Leader in Serbia.
 Löhr thought that to fight Yugoslav partisans effectively, the various military commands and police branches should be put under the control of the Military Commander of Serbia.
 However, the constant arguments between Meyszner and Franz Neuhausen on one side and Turner on the other made this hard to achieve.
 Turner's position in Serbia became untenable after September, when Meyszner demanded and obtained from Paul Bader control over local administrators.
 Meyszner considered Turner "a friend of Serbs" because of his support of Milan Nedić, the head of the Serbian puppet government, despite Turner's brutal approach to dealing with the Serbs in the occupied territory.
 On 9 November Turner was recalled from his position in Serbia.